 Then Google PageRank finally stopped to reflect the number and strength of of incoming links.
 Now it is determined in a way nobody can trust anymore.
 Let me explain:

-First the good news: onreact.com still got PageRank 6.
+First the good news: onreact.com got PageRank 6.
 Hooray!
 Wait.
-Now the bad news: The Washington Post has got just 5!
+Now the bad news: The Washington Post just got 5!

 Do you now really think I am more important than the Washington Post or the most popular blog on the globe?